 Graduate Diploma in Commercial Law (GradDipCommLaw)

-The Sydney Law School’s Commercial Law program is one of immense array, which not only caters for the needs of modern commercial practice but also provides considerable scope to pursue specialised interests.
-Specifically, the trade practices offerings involve competition law as well as the consumer protection aspects.
-This section is complemented by focus on the non-corporate side of the disciplines, including restitution, controlling liability in contract, intellectual property and electronic commerce.
-The regulatory dimension is well catered for with study on regulation of financial products, investments and markets, as well as contemporary developments such as privacy surveillance and fair information practices.
-It also offers candidates the opportunity to fine-tune their expertise in other areas.
-The corporate area of commercial law is well catered for through areas such as fundraising, corporate governance, financing, insolvency and takeovers and reconstructions.
-Units in international business law, commercial arbitration, trade regulation, maritime law and study in Asia Pacific legal systems meet the demands of international law.
+Sydney Law School’s Commercial Law program is one of immense array, which not only caters for the needs of modern commercial practice but also provides considerable scope to pursue specialised interests.
+Units from the commercial law program may be selected as part of a general program or combined to provide a more specific specialist area such as Intellectual Property Law or Banking and Finance Law.
+A suite of units covering various aspects on contract law is available to lawyers.
+The program also offers candidates the opportunity to fine- tune their expertise in other areas.
+The corporate area of commercial law involves study of fundraising, corporate governance, and takeovers and reconstructions.
+Units in international business law, commercial arbitration, trade regulation, maritime law and study in Asia-Pacific legal systems meet the demands of international law.

 Candidates must complete 24 credit points chosen from a wide range of units of study in the field of commercial law.
 With the permission of the Law School, you may take one unit not on the list of units prescribed for the Diploma, provided it can be shown to be relevant to your course of study.